The video link is at the bottom of the page.

 7. Summary

-• Glory progresses through the forefather; it changes from riches to wealth and starts with Joseph, possessing wealth, authority and responsibility.
+- Glory progresses through the forefathers; it changes from riches to wealth and starts with Joseph, who possesses wealth, authority, and responsibility.

 © Use by Permission.
-Awakening Impact Ministries/ Dr Neville van Eerten 2022
+Awakening Impact Ministries/ Dr Neville Westerbeek van Eerten D. Miss.
+2024